 Introduced guaranteed paid sick leave for employees who can’t work due to coronavirus, expanded Family and Medical Leave Act (FMLA) to include coronavirus-related issues such as school closings, guaranteed reimbursement to employers via tax credits, and expanded unemployment programs in all states (including Kansas and Missouri).

 For more information click here.

 - Missouri unemployment program amended by the FFCRA

 - Kansas unemployment program amended by the FFCRA

-- Google and Microsoft: offering free premium services to support remote workers at home.
+- Microsoft: offering free premium services to support remote workers at home.

-- Evergy: extended payment options, no late fees until May 1, no power disconnections related to nonpayments, and more.
+- Evergy: extended payment options, no late fees until the end of 2020, reduced payments for reconnecting service with no security deposit, and more.

 - Kabbage: Through Kabbage Payments™, any business can sign up to sell gift certificates online, and anyone can purchase them to support participating small businesses.